EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-define-a-secondary-index.md

   };
 ```

-2. Add `by_secondary( )` method which is the index accessor method to the new field value added.
+2. Add `by_secondary( )` method, which is the index accessor method to the new field value added.
 The secondary index, that will be added in step 3, will index this new data structure field.
 ```diff
   struct [[eosio::table]] test_table {
     // this field stores a name for each row of the multi index table